9 Best B2B Sales Books For New Salespeople

 If you are a new B2B salesperson, this list is a curriculum.
-These 9 essential books will help you to build a foundation upon which to build a successful career in business-to-business sales.
+Outside of actually getting out there and putting in the reps, reading business books is one of the most effective ways to improve your sales knowledge.
+These 9 essential books will help you to build a foundation upon which to build a successful career in business-to-business modern sales.

-If you have worked in business-to-business sales for some time and haven’t read these books, you will discover—or be reminded of—some ideas that will make you even more effective.
+If you have worked in B2B sales for some time and haven’t read these books, pick them up.
+You will discover—or be reminded of—some ideas that will make you even more effective.

 This little book will teach you how to achieve mastery.
 Written by a 5th degree aikido master (one of the most frustrating and difficult martial arts to learn), Mastery will help you learn how not to dabble.
 It will help you understand how to live on the plateau (where it feels like you aren’t making progress) long enough to achieve your next breakthrough to higher performance.